davidarchanjo/spring-certified-developer-study-guide/README.md

 - https://dimitr.im/mastering-spring-boot-actuator

 ## OVERVIEW
 Spring Boot Actuator provides resources so we can monitor and manage our application's health and availability.
-It is mainly used to expose operational information about the running application, such as health, metrics, info, dump, env, etc.
+It is mainly used to expose operational information about the running application, such as health, metrics, info, dump, environment, loggers etc.

 ## BUILT-IN ENDPOINTS
 By default, Spring Boot Actuator comes with all built-in endpoints disabled, except `/health`.
-An endpoint is considered _available_ when it is both _enabled_ and _exposed_.
+A given endpoint is considered _available_ when it is both _enabled_ and _exposed_.
 Spring Boot Actuator's endpoints are exposed over REST endpoints and JMX.

+Table of built-in endpoints provided out of the box:
 | ENDPOINT            | DESCRIPTION |
 | :------------------ | :---------- |
 | `/auditevents`      | Returns audit event information for the current application |